smcgdub/hacker-news-homework-react/README.md

 This is a homework project i was given.
 The project was to build a React application using the Hacker News API where users can come to the site and get the latest news.

+## **Note For Assessor**
+I am still learning react and on the course i am taking i am only as far as learning about props and importing data from an internal data.js file.
+As i didn't finish this project with the api feed i did create a data.js file in the `src` folder and populate it with some data taken from the Hacker News API individual stories.

+The reason i did this was to highlight where i am up to in my react learning and to show i understand how components are generated and populated with individual sets of data for each Newscard that is generated.

 ## **Table of contents**

 ### **1. User Experience (UX)**